All Episodes

 Oh, you make very important points with this, I think.

-The world leaders hate him.
+World leaders hate him.

 World leaders don't hate him.

-First of all, they love the guy on many levels, but they respect him, they fear him in some ways, and they want to be like him.
+First of all, they love the guy on many levels, but they respect him.

-But you know, we see these doomsday reports.
+But we see these doomsday reports.

-If he were to move the Isra Israeli of the United States Embassy in Israel to Jerusalem, it would be Armageddon.
+If he were to move the Israeli of the United States Embassy in Israel to Jerusalem, it would be Armageddon.

 Well, he did it because it was the right thing to do.

-He the Abraham Accords then arose from that.
+The Abraham Accords then arose from that.

-Now we were told those would be impossible.
+Now, we were told those would be impossible.

 We could never make peace with these countries, never have dialogue with them.